 Why Should I Take my Skin Tone Into Consideration?

 No matter your skin tone you can pull off any color.
-That said, your skin tone will play a big part of the shade that will complement you best.
+That said, your skin tone will play a big part of the shade that will compliment you best.
 By working with a stylist that can personally mix a color that is not only unique to you, but complementary to your tone, you can get the perfect color, and a unique look that screams “you.”

 Could My Hair Color Look Different Than the Swatch?